Our online tools make booking, managing your schedule and paying for lessons easy and hassle-free.

 rasgueado is the quick down/up percussive strumming you'll hear in flamboyant guitar music

 I teach all styles of guitar, as I have been in many different types of music situations: Soloist (Classical) Ensemble (Classical and Jazz) Lead and Rhythm (Various Rock and Roll bands) Songwriting and Recording.
 I am a people person that learned the guitar from many different sources.
 Most of my learning came from watching others and communicating with others.
 I like to learn about the people I am teaching so that I can better understand their needs as a musician.
 My education came as a practical necessity in order to get better as a teacher and performer, as well as make a living doing it.
 But, by no means do I preach the need to be "educated" but only to be a working, practical musician.
-I will surely go over the need to read music once the need becomes evident, enlighten ...
+I will surely go over the need to read music once the need becomes evident, enlighten you as to ...

 "Steven is very professional and extremely helpful.
 He always has a smile on and is serious about helping you phrase the music.
 I would highly recommend him to anyone."